A tribute to Swami Vivekananda

 13. The sun reflected from millions of globules of water appears to be millions of suns, and in each globule is a miniature picture of the sun-form; so all these souls are but reflections and not real.
 They are not the real “I” which is the God of this universe, the one undivided Being of the universe.
 And all these little different beings, men and animals etc. are but reflections, and not real.
 They are simply illusory reflections upon Nature.
 There is but one Infinite Being in the universe, and that Being appears as you and as I; but this appearance of divisions is after all a delusion.
 He has not been divided, but only appears to be divided.
 This apparent division is caused by looking at Him through the network of time, space, and causation.

 14. Men worship Incarnations, such as Christ or Buddha.
 They are the most perfect manifestations of the eternal Self.
 They are much higher than all the conceptions of God that you or I can make.
 A perfect man is much higher than such conceptions.
 In him the circle becomes complete; the subject and the object become one.

-15. if there is ever to be a universal religion, it must be one which will have no location, place or time… and whose whole scope and whole force will be created in aiding humanity to realize its own true divine Nature.
+15. If there is ever to be a universal religion, it must be one which will have no location, place or time… and whose whole scope and whole force will be created in aiding humanity to realise its own true divine Nature.

 Thanks to Giulio Prisco and Lincoln Cannon for your inspirations.